rfgil/MusicBooker/README.md

 ## Using MusicBooker

-In the begining of the file `Music.py` is the following variable:
+In the begining of the file `Music.py` are the following variables:

 ```python
 CHORUS_INDENTIFIER = '{CHORUS}'